-"How could I hope that you would come back to me King's son?" she said.
+"How could I hope that you would come back to me, son of a king?" she said.
 And then he stroked and petted her, and told her of his successful journey, and how he had come back to ask her help, as he believed that it was impossible to find what the king demanded.
 The white cat looked serious, and said she must think what was to be done, but that, luckily, there were some cats in the castle who could spin very well, and if anybody could manage it they could, and she would set them the task herself.

-"King's son, do not ask me; guess what you please.
+"King's son, don't ask me; guess what you please.
 I may not tell you anything."

-The prince was so happy that he did not trouble himself at all about the time, but presently the white cat told him that the year was gone, and that he need not be at all anxious about the piece of muslin, as they had made it very well.
+The prince was so happy that he didn't trouble himself at all about the time, but presently the white cat told him that the year was gone, and that he need not be at all anxious about the piece of muslin, as they had made it very well.

-"Lovely Blanchette," said the prince, "how can I thank you properly for all your kindness to me?
-Only tell me that you wish it, and I will give up for ever all thought of being king, and will stay here with you always."
+"Lovely Clara," said the prince, "how can I thank you properly for all your kindness to me?
+Only tell me that you wish it, and I'll give up for ever all thought of being king, and will stay here with you always."

 "King's son," she replied, "it shows the goodness of your heart that you should care so much for a little white cat, who is good for nothing but to catch mice; but you must not stay."

-"White Cat, White Cat, are you making fun of me?"
+"White cat, are you making fun of me?"

 Presently the king turned to his sons, and said, with a deep sigh:

-"Perhaps you are a fairy," he said.
+"Perhaps you're a fairy," he said.
 "Or has some enchanter changed you into a cat?"

 "Take this sword," she said, "and cut off my head!"

 "I!" cried the prince, "I cut off your head!
-Blanchette darling, how could I do it?"
+Clara darling, how could I do it?"

-The tears came into the prince's eyes as he begged her to ask him anything but that to set him any task she pleased as a proof of his devotion, but to spare him the grief of killing his dear Pussy.
+The tears came into the prince's eyes as he begged her to ask him anything but thatto set him any task she pleased as a proof of his devotion, but to spare him the grief of killing his dear Pussy.
 But nothing he could say altered her determination, and at last he drew his sword, and desperately, with a trembling hand, cut off the little white head.
 But imagine his astonishment and delight when suddenly a lovely princess stood before him, and, while he was still speechless with amazement, the door opened and a goodly company of knights and ladies entered, each carrying a cat's skin!
 They hastened with every sign of joy to the princess, kissing her hand and congratulating her on being once more restored to her natural shape.
-She received them graciously, but after a few minutes begged that they would leave her alone with the prince, to whom she said:
+She received them graciously, but after a few minutes begged that they would leave her alone with the prince.
+Then she said to him:

 "The queen was in despair, but as night was coming on she ordered that they should encamp just where they were, and went to bed herself, feeling quite ill, she was so disappointed.
 In the middle of the night she was suddenly awakened, and saw to her surprise a tiny, ugly old woman seated by her bedside, who said to her:

-" 'I must say that we consider it somewhat troublesome of your Majesty to insist on tasting our fruit; but to save you annoyance, my sisters and I will consent to give you as much as you can carry away, on one condition that is, that you shall give us your little daughter to bring up as our own.'
+" 'I must say that we consider it somewhat troublesome of your majesty to insist on tasting our fruit; but to save you annoyance, my sisters and I'll consent to give you as much as you can carry away, on one conditionthat's, that you shall give us your little daughter to bring up as our own.'

-" 'Ah! my dear madam,' cried the queen, 'is there nothing else that you will take for the fruit?
-I will give you my kingdoms willingly.'
+"'Ah! my dear madam,' cried the queen, 'is there nothing else that you'll take for the fruit?
+I'll give you my kingdoms willingly.'

 " 'No,' replied the old fairy, 'we will have nothing but your little daughter.
-She shall be as happy as the day is long, and we will give her everything that is worth having in fairy-land, but you must not see her again till she is married.'
+She shall be as happy as the day is long, and we will give her everything that's worth having in fairy-land, but you must not see her again till she is married.'

-" 'Though it is a hard condition,' said the queen, 'I consent, for I shall certainly die if I do not taste the fruit, and so I should lose my little daughter either way.'
+"'Though it's a hard condition,' said the queen, 'I consent, for I shall certainly die if I don't taste the fruit, and so I should lose my little daughter either way.'

-" 'I beg you to let me see it come when it is called,' cried the queen; 'that will be something quite new.'
+" 'I beg you to let me see it come when it's called,' cried the queen; 'that will be something quite new.'
 The old fairy whistled twice, then she cried:

 " 'Apricots, peaches, nectarines, cherries, plums, pears, melons, grapes, apples, oranges, lemons, gooseberries, strawberries, raspberries, come!'